pschaus/book_lepl1402/source/part1.rst

         return this.getSimpleDamage() * 2;
     }

 The method calls :code:`this.getSimpleDamage()`.
 Which method "getSimpleDamage" will be called?
 The one defined in "Weapon" or the one in "MightySword"?
 To answer this question, you have to remember rule 3!
 The :code:`this` in :code:`this.getSimpleDamage()` refers to the object on which the method was called.
-Since our method is an object of the class "MightySword", the method "getSimpleDamage" of "MightySword" will be called, even if "getDoubleDamage" is defined in the class "Weapon".
+Since our method is an object of the class "MightySword", the method "getSimpleDamage" of "MightySword" will be called.
+The fact that "getDoubleDamage" is defined in the class "Weapon" does not change rule 3.

 Super
 -----